ccnmtl/phtcstatic/content/programevaluation/randomized-controlled-trials.md

 <a class="moretoggle btn btn-link" href="#q60">Show answer <i class="fas fa-angle-double-right"></i></a>
 <div class="toggleable" id="q60">
 <p>
-<i>The correct answer is B:</i> Again, there is no randomized assignment, so there is no control group.
+<i>The correct answer is B:</i><br />
+Again, there is no randomized assignment because there is no control group.
 But those who report not using ShapeTracker could be defined as a comparison group, especially if we try to control for sociodemographic and other group characteristics in the statistical analysis.
 </p>
 </div>
 </div>